cmashamolcm/learn_react/react-basics/react.md

 24. React Internals:
    - React has two main libraries
         * react -  takes care of react components and its re-evaluation based on state, props or context changes.
 It updates the virtualDOM whenever a change occurs in re-evaluation
         * reactDOM - interacts with realDOM.
-It compares the previous and current snapshot of virutalDOM and then updates the reactDOM with only the difference so that chnages are visible in web UI.
+It compares the previous and current snapshot of virutalDOM and then updates the reactDOM with only the difference so that the changes are visible in web UI.
-   -
+   - Whenever a component is re-evaluated, its child components also get evaluated irrespective of the properties, state or context values changes for child.

+   ***Then this leads to re-evaludation of components which are not even having any chnage.
+That too is unnecessary burden.
+How can we prevent it?***